Sophie Okonedo: Career

 In 2014 she appeared on Broadway as Ruth Younger in the revival of A Raisin in the Sun.
 She won the Tony Award, Best Performance by an Actress in a Featured Role in a Play for this role, beating out co-star and fellow nominee Anika Noni Rose.
 In 2016, Okonedo returned to Broadway in Ivo van Hove's production of Arthur Miller's The Crucible at the Walter Kerr Theatre as Elizabeth Proctor opposite Bill Camp, Tavi Gevinson, Jason Butler Harner, Ciarán Hinds, Jim Norton, Saoirse Ronan, Thomas Jay Ryan and Ben Whishaw.
 Also in 2016, Okonedo appeared as Queen Margaret in the second season of the BBC's The Hollow Crown, an adaptation of the Shakespearean plays Henry VI, Part I, II, III and Richard III.
 She performed in the role of Stevie in the 2017 West End revival of the existentialist play The Goat, or Who Is Sylvia?, by Edward Albee.
 Directed by Ian Rickson and also starring Damian Lewis as Martin, the production's first preview was on 24 March 2017, opening night on 5 April 2017, and final performance on 24 June 2017, at the Theatre Royal Haymarket.

 In May 2013, Okonedo played the role of Hunter in a BBC radio production of Neil Gaiman's Neverwhere, adapted by Dirk Maggs.
-She portrayed Siuan Sanche in the 2021 television series The Wheel of Time.
+She portrayed Siuan Sanche in the television series The Wheel of Time from 2021 to 2025.
+In 2024 she was nominated for an Olivier Award for Best Actress for playing the title role in Medea at the @sohoplace.

 Personal life

 Okonedo has one daughter, from a relationship she had with Irish film editor Eoin Martin, and lives in Muswell Hill, London.
 On her heritage, Okonedo has said, "I feel as proud to be Jewish as I feel to be Black" and calls her daughter an "Irish, Nigerian Jew".
-As of 2023, Okonedo is married to Jamie Chalmers, who is a builder and with whom she is the stepmother of his two children.
+As of 2023, Okonedo is married to Jamie Chalmers, a builder, and is the stepmother of his two children.

 Honours

 Okonedo was appointed Officer of the Order of the British Empire (OBE) in the 2010 Birthday Honours and Commander of the Order of the British Empire (CBE) in the 2019 New Year Honours, both for services to drama.

+In December 2024, Okonedo received the Richard Harris Award at the 2024 BIFAs.